What do I do after a car accident?

 Key takeaways

-• After the accident make sure that you swap names, addresses, phone numbers, insurance details, vehicle registration numbers, and the registered keeper’s details, or leave a note if you hit a parked car or property and no one is around
+After an accident make sure you swap names, addresses, phone numbers, insurance details, vehicle registration numbers, and the registered keeper’s details, or leave a note if you hit a parked car or property and no one is around

-• Report the accident to your insurer within 24 hours of the accident
+Report the accident to your insurer as soon as possible

-Firstly, make sure you have car insurance.
+Make sure you have car insurance.
 It’s illegal to drive without at least third-party cover in the UK.
-Comprehensive insurance is much better as in the event of a crash that’s deemed to be your fault, this will cover damage to your car and your injuries as well as damage to other cars and other people.
+Comprehensive insurance is much better as in the event of a crash that’s deemed to be your fault, this will cover damage to your car and your injuries as well as damage to other cars and other people

-It may also be useful to keep a high-viz jacket and warning triangle in your car.
-Carrying a warning triangle is a legal requirement in most European countries (but not the UK).
+Keep a high-vis jacket and warning triangle in your car.
+Carrying a warning triangle is a legal requirement in most European countries (but not the UK)

-Many drivers install dash-cams in their cars as they can be useful when it comes to proving which driver is at fault in the event of an accident.
+Consider installing a dash cam in your car as it can be useful when it comes to proving who was at fault in an accident

-Safety first, so make sure you and your passengers and the occupants of the other car (or pedestrian or cyclist) are safe and uninjured.
-Call an ambulance immediately by dialing 999 if anyone is hurt and administer first aid if applicable and you have appropriate first aid skills.
+Make sure you and your passengers and the occupants of the other car (or pedestrian or cyclist) are safe and uninjured.
+Call an ambulance immediately by dialling 999 if anyone is hurt and administer first aid if applicable and you have appropriate first aid skills

-Call the police if the road is blocked or obstructed, you feel in danger, or if the other driver appears to be under the influence of drink or drugs.
+Call the police if the road is blocked or obstructed, you feel in danger, or if the other driver appears to be under the influence of alcohol or drugs

 Try to remain as calm as possible.
-It is important to be civil with the other driver and refrain from placing blame as well as admitting any blame and you can be found liable.
-That admission of responsibility and could further affect any insurance claim of the accident.
+It is important to be civil with the other driver and refrain from placing blame.
+Don’t admit any blame either as that could affect your insurance claim

 If the collision is only minor and there is no damage or injuries, it’s still worth swapping details with the other driver.
 You might discover later that your car is damaged or you have an injury.